 Tartan is a colourful woven wool cloth which consists of bold colours and criss-crossing horizontal and vertical stripes.
 It is iconic to Scotland and we doubt there is anyone who would not recognise the heritage fabric, especially when the kilt is such a talking point for visitors to the country, and men in kilts, in particular, are a topic of interest!
-Regularly seen on Highland dancers, bagpipe players, the Queen's Guard and Scottish grooms on their wedding day, tartan is a symbol of Scotland and proudly worn to celebrate the history of our amazing culture.
+Regularly seen on Highland dancers, bagpipe players, the King's Guard and Scottish grooms on their wedding day, tartan is a symbol of Scotland and proudly worn to celebrate the history of our amazing culture.

 Here we bring you a short lesson in Scottish tartan, where we will touch on the history of the cloth and how it is used today.
 Read on to discover everything about tartan…